qutip/qutip/doc/installation.rst

 ``import qutip`` in this Python env will then load the code from your local fork, enabling you to test changes interactively.

+The ``sudo`` pre-command is typically not needed when installing into Anaconda type environments, as Anaconda is usually installed in the users home directory. ``sudo`` will be needed (on Linux and OSX) for installing into Python environments where the user does not have write access.

 .. _installation-on-MS-Windows:

 Installation on MS Windows